 If you send your applications by mail, please submit only unstapled documents and no folders.

 You can find more information about the foundation here.

 Former holders of fellowships from the foundations can apply for further financial support.
 The Footnote Fund supports scholars who are either at the final stage of their doctorate or are working on the revision for the publication and wish to return to the library for a short stay – for example, should they need to review or add further source material.
 The fellowship is € 500 for Germans and € 750 for international applicants.
 Please request an application form at ed.ba1701457227h@gnu1701457227hcsro1701457227f1701457227.

 This expansion to the doctoral programme was made possible thanks to the generous response to an appeal for financial support launched on the occasion of the anniversary of the Dr. Günther Findel-Stiftung in 2013.
 Further contributions are of course welcome.

 The American Friends of the HAB Grants

-Conference support: Early career scholars (PhD candidates and scholars up to 3 years after PhD) who have had papers accepted that are based on research at the HAB to be given at the annual conferences of the Renaissance Society of America or the Sixteenth Century Studies Conference may apply for a $ 300 subsidy to help cover the cost of attending.
-This program is open to US Citizens (or permanent US Residents).
-Applicants should provide proof of official acceptance of their papers by the conference organizers and will be reimbursed when the conference has taken place.
+Early career scholars (PhD candidates and scholars up to three years after PhD) who have had papers accepted that are based on research at the HAB to be given at the annual conferences of the Renaissance Society of America or the Sixteenth Century Studies Conference may apply or the triannual FNI conference may apply for an up to $750 subsidy to help cover the cost of attending.
+This program is open to U.S. citizens (or permanent U.S. residents).
+Applicants must provide proof of official acceptance of their papers by the conference organizers and will be reimbursed when the conference has taken place.
+There will be a maximum of four awards per year for each conference.
 Please do not apply until your panel has been accepted.
-There will be 5 awards per year for each conference.